U.S. flag

 Failure to comply with award conditions may result in remedial action, which may include (but is not limited to) withholding award funds, disallowing costs, or suspending or terminating the award.
 DOJ also may take other legal action as appropriate.

 All recipients and subrecipients are required to establish and maintain adequate accounting systems and financial records and to accurately account for funds awarded to them.
-Recipients must have a financial management system in place that is able to record and report on the receipt, obligation, and expenditure of grant funds.
+Recipients must have a financial management system in place that is able to record and report on the receipt, obligation, and expenditure of award funds.
 Keep detailed accounting records and documentation to track all of the following information:

 • Federal funds awarded